 Sleep is essential for both Fat Loss and Muscle Growth.
 Arguably, it is the most important factor in your ability to gain muscle and lose fat.
 When trying to gain muscle and lose fat, you must sleep at least seven hours a night, according to Sleep.
 Common bodybuilding wisdom is to sleep at least eight hours a night, and up to ten hours a night.
 If you agree with conventional wisdom or the science behind the seven to nine hour guideline, everyone agrees you need to sleep enough or all the diet and exercise you do is pointless.

 Believe it or not, weight loss has been studied a lot (This is Sarcasm).
 It may be an equally surprising fact to note that all the (fad) diets you read about (From Atkins to Weight Watchers) are less based in science than just giving people rules to follow.
 That is the secret.
 You pick a diet which has rules you can follow.
 Assuming this is true, how does the weight loss happen?

 The magic is calories in, vs calories out.
 As in, to lose weight you must use more calories than you consume.
 A lot of research has been done to prove this point.
-I will not bore you with a plethora of research, just one article I will be referencing several times in this article.
+I will not bore you with a plethora of research.
+I will be referencing several times in this article from Biomed, which you can find at the link at the bottom of this article.
 This study is a synopsis confirming other past research ranging from the effects of multiple diets in relation to body composition.
 Or how to lose weight, or more importantly lose fat, and retain or gain muscle.